Adol’s been pretty lucky lately. The more recent Ys games haven’t had Adol caught in a shipwreck, including this one!

 At their core, the Ys games are generally solid action RPGs, and Ys X: Nordics is no different, save for some changes that I take issue with especially when comparing them to what I felt were more robust systems in Ys VIII: Lacrimosa of Dana and Ys IX: Monstrom Nox.

 Given that you’re limited to two characters now, changes had to be made with how combat is structured.
-With the press of a button you can easily switch between Adol and Karja–and you should because as you use one character, the other character replenishes their HP (for reasons I don’t understand).
+With the press of a button you can easily switch between Adol and Karja–and you should because as you use one character, the other character replenishes their HP bit by bit.
 On top of that, you now can dodge or parry using the left shoulder button, and for some reason or another, I am absolutely terrible at it.
-Despite playing the game on Normal mode, I’ve died at least once to every boss and it got to a point where whenever the game asked me if I wanted to “weaken the enemies and retry”, I chose to do it.
+Despite playing the game on Normal mode, I died at least once to every boss and it got to a point where whenever the game asked me if I wanted to “weaken the enemies and retry”, I chose to do it.
 It was utterly infuriating.

 NPCs looking disappointed because they forgot to patch outdated non-English subtitles.

 To make matters worse, because they expect you to be so good with the game’s parry system, healing items are all the more scarce.
-Neither Adol nor Karja have actual healing abilities, at least none that I’ve noticed, and it all really just made me miss the control scheme from both Ys VIII and IX, because even after the hours I spent with Ys X, I could never get a handle of how to use it the right way.
+Neither Adol nor Karja have actual healing abilities, and it all really just made me miss the control schemes from both Ys VIII and IX, because even after the hours I spent with Ys X, I could never get a handle of how to use it the right way.

 I just got by in the game by holding the R2 button to do team attacks, spells, and combos because they dealt the most damage.
 The worst part about the new system is that with bigger enemies and bosses have extra armor that you have to pierce through in order to put in real damage, but it honestly just felt like a cheap visual way to extend enemy health bars.

 The “traditional” action-based battles aren’t where the fighting stops with Ys X either.
-The game featured ship battles, and I’m not going to sugar coat it: they’re terrible.
-Your ship feels incredibly clunky, and it’s an absolute drag maneuvering when you first get it because they expect you to upgrade the ship’s attributes with all the money you collect over the course of the game.
+The game features ship battles, and I’m not going to sugar coat it: they’re terrible.
+Your ship feels incredibly clunky , and it’s an absolute drag maneuvering when you first get it because they expect you to upgrade the ship’s attributes with all the money you collect over the course of the game.
+It eventually gets to a point where you easily overpower every ship you come across late in the game, and it just doesn’t feel like you earn that because the ship you travel on doesn’t even look the least bit impressive.

-The game tried its hardest to have a sailing system with the polish of The Wind Waker or Assassin’s Creed: Black Flag, but it just falls flat on its face trying to do that.
+On top of the ship battles, the game tried its hardest to have a sailing system with the polish of The Wind Waker or Assassin’s Creed: Black Flag, but it just falls flat in its attempt.
 On top of how clunky the ship felt, the sea also represented a bad execution of the game’s open world.
-The ship feels hard to control, it’s slow, and the support conversations you’ll have with your crew are also boring and don’t add much to the value of each NPC as far as the game’s lore goes.
-The ocean in the game is hardly an open world, as they’re divided into sections much like the way the towns and their paths to other parts in the map feel sectioned.
+The ocean in the game is hardly an open world, as they’re divided into sections much like the way the towns and their paths to other parts of the map feel sectioned.
 You’ll find yourself crashing into invisible ocean walls more often than not, and the game also restricts sea exploration if your ship isn’t in deep water.
-When you’re near a beach, the ship typically “crashes”, further inhibiting movement, and it makes actually disembarking a chore since you have to find the right path to port.
+When you’re near a beach, the ship typically “crashes”, further inhibiting movement, and it makes disembarking a chore since you have to find the right path to port.
 It just takes you away from the immersion and is more annoying than it is fun, which is a shame because even though the ship feels janky — this is actually a fun world to explore thanks to the Mana abilities you have.

 Yes, that’s Adol Christin grinding a Mana rail.